anantkamath/topLaptops/README.md

 The benchmark price can perhaps be calculated by some sort of averaging or linear regression to give a better idea of the laptop being overpriced or not.

 ## Future improvements/ TODO:
 * The service depends on python threads for running scraping tasks in the background, with a high degree of parallelism, but keeping track of background tasks and state between requests is difficult in Flask.
-On a larger scale, **Celery+RabbitMQ** or **Celery+Redis** can be considered to take the weight of the server and allow better tracking of async/background tasks.
+On a larger scale, **Celery+RabbitMQ** or **Celery+Redis** can be considered to take the weight off the server and allow better tracking of async/background tasks.
 * Further the scraper can be broken down in to individual parts that can be containerized and deployed in a distributed fashion to achieve efficient horizontal scaling